Description

 The Halls of the Larco Museum are organized by subjects.
 The Metals, Ceramics, the Stones, the Culture, the Great Jewellery Vault and Textile Halls emphasize the technological aspects by Pre-Columbian cultures.
 Finally the World’s unique Erotic Hall gives us a glimpse of the fascinating sexual life of ancient Peruvians.

-Afternoon is free at leisure or take an optional tour to Visit of Waterpark and dinner.
+Afternoon is free at leisure or take an optional tour to 1) Walking tour of Miraflores; 2) Visit of Waterpark and dinner at Cafe del Museo.

-Day 05 – Tuesday Yucay – Machu Pichu – Cusco (B)
+Day 05 – Wednesday Cusco – Machu Pichu – Cusco (B)

 Transfer by bus to the train station of Ollantaytambo where the tour starts by train that goes through the fertile plain of the Urubamba valley and on to Aguas Calientes.
 From there, small busses drive up the steep mountain to the ruin town.